uib/pifu-bott/pifu.md

 * NativeTongue\*
 * SpecialNeed\*

-The cardinality of attributes described above is indicated by the trailing ‘?’, ‘\*’, or ‘+’ character.
+The cardinality of attributes described is indicated by the trailing ‘?’, ‘\*’, or ‘+’ character.
 The meaning is the same as when they occur in [regular expressions](https://en.wikipedia.org/wiki/Regular_expression#Basic_concepts).
 The ‘?’ means 0 or 1 occurrence.
 The ‘\*’ means 0 or more occurrences.
 The